barnabasSol/amaga_ui/README.md

-login with `username - debe` and `password - 123` for register role. login with `username - abe` and `password - 123` for tester role. more will be added for testing later.
+login with `username - debe` and `password - 123` for register role. login with `username - abe` and `password - 123` for tester role. login with `username - fill` and `password - 123` for filler role. login with `username - main` and `password - 123` for maintainence role. more will be added for testing later.

 ### Step 3: Understand the Login Logic